Welcome to the Brierley Village Web site

 Barnsley Road

 Looking up Barnsley Road from the Regina Crescent area.
 The house on the top left was once used as a police station.
 The buildings in the middle of the photograph were Kenyon’s farm and slaughterhouse.
-The Three Horse Shoes public house would have stood opposite this.
+The Three Horse Shoes public house stands opposite to where this building was

 ____________________________________